 It's time to tell our story.

-The year 2020 marks the 150th anniversary of women first voting in Utah and the modern nation.
+The year 2020 marks the 150th anniversary of Utah being the first place a woman cast a ballot in the modern nation.

 It also marks the 100th anniversary of the 19th Amendment, granting women’s suffrage throughout the United States, and the 55th anniversary of the Voting Rights Act, protecting voting rights of women and men of racial minorities.
 Better Days 2020 believes that by popularizing our history in creative and communal ways, we open doors to having conversations about the future of Utah women.